BBVA/docker-hdfs-alluxio-spark/alluxio/README.md

     export ALLUXIO_UNDERFS_ADDRESS=${ALLUXIO_UNDERFS_ADDRESS:-"hdfs://hdfs-namenode:8020"}
 ```

 If not set, you can see in that snippet the default values for each variable.
-More can be added by following the alluxio conifguration guideline.
+More can be added by following the alluxio configuration guideline.